Phone & WhatsApp Morocco: +212 661 41 95 16

 One voice echoes though the historical streets at the dawn as the Adhan wakes the people.
 Koutoubia Mosque Minaret was earlier built in the 12th century and gives a calming voices the city is conversant with.
 The tower is about 330 feet high and was formerly encompassed by booksellers.
 Keystone curves are tough inside the total building is harmonious mathematically.
 The outside shines a peculiar pink in the morning glow.
 The inerasable beauty of the building is as much in the relaxing beats of the Adhan as in the elusive appeal of the mosque.

 Your personal transport meets you at PalaisMasandoïas'foyer and you go back to the maritime city of Casablanca.
 The French built the “new medina” of Casablanca in the 1930s to merge French arrangement with Moroccan gracefulness.
 Moorish curves adorn buildings that mark small footpaths.
 The fairs are alive and colorful, forming their own peculiar style resembling the medina.
 The scent of baked snacks floats down the street, blending almonds and honey into delicious mixtures.
 The city has an intimate feel, sustaining a sincere link to Morocco’s deep roots.

 DAY 9 : Casablanca to Casablanca airport– Leave for Home

 Marché Central is filled with a French-

-Private transfer with professional driver.
+Private Travel with local driver.